When association leadership loses its way

 “Oh, I’m sorry,” I said.
 I stood and looked at him.

 He told me about dealing with “picking up the pieces” now she was gone.
-About the last time he saw her in the hospital, when she was “all scrunched up” and seemed out of it, until he bent down and hugged her and told her “I love you mom” and she opened one eye and said “I love you too” “as clear as anything” and then closed her eye and “was out of it again”.
+The last time he saw her in the hospital, when she was “all scrunched up” and seemed out of it until he bent down and hugged her and told her “I love you Mom” and she opened one eye and said “I love you too” “as clear as anything” and then closed her eye and “was out of it again”.
 He told me much more than I’ll share here.

 Roger talked for over ten minutes, by far the longest conversation we’ve ever had.
 Now and again he edged away during our time together.
 But he couldn’t quite get himself to stop what he wanted or needed to say.